timglabisch/FixtureBundle/README.md

 ```

 You can use the full power of twig, for example to create loops etc.
-YOu even get autocompletion for libs like Faker.
+You even get autocompletion for libs like Faker.

 ### Loading the YAML File